Club Owned Boats

 None of these boats are available for general member use, and are to be driven only by authorized members or staff.

 The club owns a rigid-bottom inflatable that is the primary instructors' boat for the Junior Sailing Program.
-The club also has a multi-purpose Boston Whaler that is used as a mark-setting boat by the Race Committee and as an auxiliary instructors' boat for the JSP.
+The club also has a multi-purpose Boston Whaler that is used as an instructors' boat for Junior Sailing and occasionally as mark-setting boat by the Race Committee.
 Neither of these boats are available for general member use, and are to be driven only by authorized members or staff.

 The club maintains three rowing dinghies that are for limited general member use.
 Please see club Rules for use limitations and restrictions.

-The club owns a fleet of Flying Juniors and Optimus Dinghies that are primarily for instructional use by the Junior Sailing Program.
-When not being used by the JSP these boats may be used by adult members and their qualified children, but only after approval and possible check-out by an appropriate club official.
+The club owns a fleet of Flying Juniors and Optimist dinghies that are primarily for instructional use by the Junior Sailing Program.
+When not being used by Junior Sailing these boats may be used by adult members and their qualified children.
 Please see club Rules for use limitations and restrictions.
-Contact the Board member in charge of the JSP or the Boats Chair for more information.

 Launch & Boat Rules see Rules.